-Previous research on patients with scoliosis and their parents indicate that treatment decisions have been primarily directed by parents and physicians — not by the patients.
+Previous research involving patients with scoliosis and their families indicates that treatment decisions have been primarily directed by parents and physicians — not by patients.

 However, involving patients in the decision-making process can decrease their anxiety and increase their sense of efficacy and control, which in turn may also improve compliance with their chosen treatment.

 Your Scoliosis Journey is open to anyone who has had treatment at any medical institution for adolescent idiopathic scoliosis (AIS) and their parents or caregivers.
 Treatment can include observation, bracing or surgery, or any combination of these treatments.

 The study survey will be completed by both the patient and their parents.

 Commonly asked questions

 Here are commonly asked questions that participants in Your Scoliosis Journey might have.

 I'm an adult who had scoliosis as a child.
 Can I complete the survey?